discordjs/guide/guide/popular-topics/components-v2.md

 		new MediaGalleryItemBuilder()
 			.setDescription('ALT text displaying on an image from an external URL') .setURL('https://i.imgur.com/AfFp7pu.png')
-			.setSpoiler(true), // Will display as blurred out image );
+			.setSpoiler(true), // Will display as a blurred image );

 await channel.send({